ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Not recommended for systemic magnesium support.
 Appropriate only as a laxative, not a magnesium supplement.

-S4 bioavailability tier — approximately 4% absorption
+S4 bioavailability tier — inorganic oxide salt

 Frequently Asked Questions